Our current projects

 in Pfedelbach-Oberhöfen and in Schöntal-Bieringen

-At the Sunday, 25 November, organized by the Namibia Support Association two Advent bazaars, one in Pfedelbach Oberhöfen in the old schoolhouse, the other in Schöntal-Bieringen, Weinbergstraße 33, at Müllers in the courtyard.
+On Sunday, November 25, organized by the Namibia Support Association two Advent bazaars, one in Pfedelbach Oberhöfen in the old schoolhouse, the other in Schöntal-Bieringen, Weinbergstraße 33, at Müllers in the courtyard.

 Both Advent bazaars took place from 11 a.m. to 5 p.m.

-Many people had made and crafted a variety of Advent items beforehand.
+Many people had made and crafted a variety of Advent items in advance.
 At affordable prices, it was possible to prepare one's own environment for Advent and Christmas.
-Small Christmas gifts for friends and relatives could also be found.
+It was also possible to find small Christmas gifts for friends and family.

 With sausages and drinks, but also coffee and cake, the physical well-being of the participants was very well taken care of that day.